This lightweight leisure chair was inspired by a curiosity with the experiential effects of weightlessness.

 It was important for the chair to look "relaxed", yet robust.
 Several digital prototypes were developed before the final form was realized.

 A two-piece structure ultimately seemed to offer the best results.
-The seat back and base are designed to attach in such a way as to rely on shear strength of the adhesion joint for support, and eliminate most lever/pry stress.
 Both parts are designed with accommodation for draft so that they may be produced with single-part molds.
 A high-strength epoxy resin bonds the parts together.

 Smooth, flowing curves and generous radii lend style and strength to the fiber-composite structure.